Tenyyy/SplitXL/README.md

 A typical workflow involves:
 1. Launching the script and selecting an input Excel file.
 2. Choosing an output directory.
+3. Selecting between an Optimized (fast) or Standard processing method.
-3. Configuring the split parameters: data rows per file and header rows to repeat.
+4. Configuring the split parameters: data rows per file and header rows to repeat.
-4. Deciding whether to keep formulas or convert them to static values.
+5. Deciding whether to keep formulas or convert them to static values.
-5. Monitoring the non-blocking progress window.
+6. Monitoring the non-blocking progress window.
-6. Receiving a summary report upon completion, cancellation, or error.
+7. Receiving a summary report upon completion, cancellation, or error.

 ## Key Features

+-   **Optimized Processing Engine:** Features a high-performance mode that uses style caching to dramatically speed up the splitting process on files with extensive formatting.
 -   **Rich Formatting Preservation:** Faithfully copies fonts, colors, borders, fills, number formats, and alignments.
 -   **Non-Blocking GUI:** The splitting process runs in a separate thread, keeping the UI fully responsive.
 -   **Real-Time Progress Tracking:** A dedicated window shows the current status, a progress bar, and the percentage complete.